Brother Lawrence: Biography

 Thus when his service as a footman ended, Nicholas sought spiritual fulfillment in the solitude of a hermit's life.
 He firmly resolved to follow in the footsteps of his uncle, a holy Discalced Carmelite.
 In mid-June, at the age of twenty-six, he entered the Discalced Carmelites at what is now Saint-Joseph-des-Carmes on the Rue de Vaugirard in Paris, as a lay brother.
 In June 1640, Nicolas joined the Discalced Carmelite Priory in Paris.
 He entered the priory as a lay brother and took the religious name "Lawrence of the Resurrection".
 He made his solemn profession of vows on August 14, 1642.
 He spent the rest of his life with the Parisian community, where his primary assignments were working in the kitchen and, in his later years, repairing sandals.
 He entered fearing 'they would skin him alive' for his awkwardness and faults—as he said in his own unpolished language, often seasoned with humor—but fortunately for himself and his brothers 'he experienced only satisfaction'.
-He carried out this office of cook until his leg became ulcerated, at which point his superiors assigned him an easier task, as sandal maker.
+He carried out this office of cook until his leg became ulcerated, at which point his superiors assigned him an easier task, as a sandal maker.
 Lawrence suffered from 'a kind of sciatic gout that made him limp' and worsened as the years went by.
 Gradually, the influence of the humble sandal-maker grew, not only among the poor.
 Many learned people, religious and ecclesiastics had esteem for him as well.

 Despite his lowly position in life and the priory, his character attracted many to him.
 He had a reputation for experiencing profound peace and visitors came to seek spiritual guidance from him.
 The wisdom he passed on to them, in conversations and in letters, would later become the basis for the book The Practice of the Presence of God.
 The conversations had been conducted and recorded by a notable cleric, the Abbé Joseph de Beaufort, who compiled this work after Brother Lawrence died.
 This little book was approved by Archbishop of Paris, Louis Antoine de Noailles.
 When the Archbishop of Paris approved the life of Brother Lawrence made by his Grand Vicar and in his own organisation, he approved that it is said that this brother "forgot himself and was willing to lose himself for God, That he no longer thought of virtue or his salvation ... that he had always governed himself by love without interest.
 The book consists of sixteen short Letters by himself, a short collection of Spiritual Maxims embodying his views, four Conversations, probably written down by M. Beaufort and a brief Life, apparently from the same hand.
 It became popular among Catholics and Protestants alike, with John Wesley, Willard L Sperry, A. W. Tozer and Hannah Whitall Smith recommending it to others.
 Hannah Whitall Smith writes: "This little book seems to me one of the most helpful I know."